laura-dietz/minir-plots/README.md

 1. Install NIX from <https://nixos.org/nix/>
 2. cd into minir-plots; run `nix build`
-3. Call scripts with `nix run -f minir-plots -c minir-column ...`
+3. Call scripts with `nix run -f $minirPlotsDirectory -c $minirScript ...`

+where `$minirPlots` is the directory into which you checked out this repository and `$minirScript` is one of the plotting options listed below.

 For other scripts (other than column.py/minir-column) see documentation below.